-Money.co.uk has carried out extensive research into the impact of the pandemic on household debt across the regions this year.
+Money.co.uk has carried out extensive research into the impact of the pandemic on household debt across the regions last year.

-We’ve also put together some handy tips to help you get back on your feet if the COVID-19 has forced you into debt in 2020.
+We’ve also put together some handy tips to help you get back on your feet if the COVID-19 forced you into debt in the last year.

 Just over half (51%) of the people we surveyed admitted to being in debt right now, with the average amount of debt owed in the UK in 2020 coming in at £9,246 per person.